IBM/ibm-cloud-sdk-common/README.md

 result, detailedResponse, err := myService.CreateResource(createResourceOptionsModel)
 ```

-In this example, the `CreateResource()` operation will be retried up to 3 times
+In this example, the `CreateResource()` operation will be backoff_maxretried up to 3 times
 with a maximum retry interval of 20 seconds.

 If a "retryable" error response (e.g. 429, 503, etc.) contains